MStreet3/depinject/README.md

 ```

 Now we finally have achieved our two goals of decoupling `worker` from any actual timing variables
-and also created a means to configure the pulse width, however, the new constructor
+and also created a means to configure the internal time duration, however, the new constructor
 is cumbersome to use as its not clear why a caller would need to set a `Config` _and_ a `heartbeat`.

 The answer is: _they don't_!
-That would actually be a misconfiguration or `error`.
+They must set at least one, which isn't validated and adds to the overall confusion.

-Another possible design of the constructor is to split it in two.
-Each constructor, however, will fail if the caller uses a `nil` value:
+An alternative design of the constructor is to split it in two.
+Each constructor will now fail if the caller uses a `nil` value:

 ```go
 // NewRandIntStreamf returns a rand int stream formatted via the provided heartbeat channel